 The Authority provides an area on its terminals in Savannah for washing of cargo.
 The Authority will assess a "Facilitation Charge" which covers the transfer of cargo to/from said area (See Rule 34-290).
 The actual washing service is provided by third parties (names will be provided upon request) which have met the Authority's registration requirements in Rule 34-102.

 The washing area should be used only for cargo which requires minimal cleaning.
 Cargo which is heavily soiled should be cleaned prior to being received.
 Failure to do so may result in cargo being refused.

 CHECKINGCounting and checking cargo against applicable documentation for the account of the vessel.

-EXTRA HANDLINGAny time the Authority has to handle additional cargo of an account in order to either load or make available for loading specific cargo for that account, the applicable handling rate as indicated in rules 34-300 through 34-360 of this tariff will be assessed to that additional cargo.
-Also whenever cargo has to be re-handled because of specific loading requirements, an additional charge will be assessed based on the greater of either another handling charge or the labor and equipment required.
+EXTRA HANDLINGAny time the Authority has to handle additional cargo of an account in order to either load or make available for loading specific cargo for that account, the applicable handling rate as indicated in rules 34-300 through 34-360 of this schedule or in any separate agreement, contract, or rate quotation will be assessed.
+Also whenever cargo has to be re-handled because of specific loading requirements, an additional charge will be assessed based on the greater of either the applicable handling rate or the labor and equipment required.

 FREE TIME ON CARGOThe specified period during which cargo may occupy space assigned to it on terminal property free of storage charges immediately prior to the loading or subsequent to the discharge of such cargo on or off the vessel.
 (See rule 34-210)